tloen/tloen.github.io/_posts/2019-03-07-whats-Kikofri.md

 ### Other notes: ###

 I've at least _tried_ to take a modular approach.
-That is to break up the theme is smaller, more or less  self-contained parts, in the form of 'includes' where applicable.
+That is to break up the theme into smaller, more or less  self-contained parts, in the form of 'includes' where applicable.

-There are also a configurable front matter value '`pagin`' which serve as a switch for this theme's "pagination"/archive feature.
+There is also a configurable front matter value '`pagin`' which serves as a switch for this theme's "pagination"/archive feature.
 The variable '`pagnum`' can be found under `_default.html`.
 It decides the number of entries at `index.html` and the offset in the archive.
 (Default: 10).

 The [archive](/archive) is just a neat list of posts.
-Since few will write 3048+, it'll do.
-It's plain HTML/CSS, won't spend a lot of bandwidth.
+Since few will write 3048+ articles, it'll do.
+Plain HTML/CSS.

 ### Some Poetry: ###